 Which option - medical abortion or aspiration abortion?

 I didn't know which option was for me.
 Medical abortion or aspiration abortion.
-But after much research, I chose Medical Abortion [other stories about medical abortion].
+But after much research, I chose Medical Abortion.
 I felt like taking pills would be less traumatic than going through a hospital, and doing a procedure.